 The Leon Root, M.D.
 Motion Analysis Laboratory is a state-of-the-art facility for the collection, analysis, and interpretation of human movement data on individuals of all ages with orthopedic, rheumatic, and neurological diagnoses.
+We are one of eleven labs in the United States to be accredited by the Commission for Motion Laboratory Accreditation, Inc (CMLA).

 Our laboratory focuses on the areas of clinical care, research, education, and community service.